u-boot/u-boot/tools/binman/binman.rst

 consisting of a specially formatted SPL (spl/sunxi-spl.bin, built by the normal U-Boot Makefile), some 0xff padding, and a U-Boot legacy image.
 The padding comes from the fact that the second binary is placed at CONFIG_SPL_PAD_TO.
-If that line were omitted then the U-Boot binary would immediately follow the SPL binary.
+If that line were omitted, then the U-Boot binary would immediately follow the SPL binary.

 The binman node describes an image.
 The sub-nodes describe entries in the